alfiecg24/Achilles/README.md

 This project is nowhere near the maturity of the original versions of these projects, but was only created as a personal project to learn more about the BootROM and iOS bootchain.
 As such, I am in no way denouncing the above projects, and would in fact recommend using them over AlfieLoader at the moment, as they are much more mature and stable.

+AlfieLoader has support for both IOKit and libusb as a USB backend.
+To compile with IOKit, ensure you are on a Mac and run `make`.
+For libusb, run `make libusb` to produce a binary that can run on Linux and possibly Windows (though this is untested for both of these platforms).

 ## Why is it called AlfieLoader?
 I wanted to get started with this project as soon as possible in the beginning, and did not want to spend hours contemplating different names.
 I subsequently decided to name it AlfieLoader, as my name is Alfie.
 While it may change in the future, it will remain as is until further notice.